YungTimAllen/simple_dhcp/README.md

 - [ ] Implement some kind of database for recording leases
 - [ ] Implement IP logic to make allocations from a given subnet

-## Goals

-What I want from this package is to solve all the problems I had previously been having from using massive and ugly dhcpd.conf files in isc-dhcpd-server.
-In my view, dhcpd.conf should be a yaml file.

 ## Does it work?

 Yes - it only supports DORA - any other DHCP packet and it blows up